 - Visiting households and/or dining at other houses: Social distancing is recommended even when you are visiting friends or family.
 Stay six feet away from your visitors.
 Where possible, stay outdoors.
 If you cannot be outside, consider opening a window to improve ventilation.
 Do not share food or surfaces like chairs.

 - Indoors at a gym: Gyms tend to be places where there is a lot of sweat in a people-dense environment.
 These are considered higher risk because sweat can spread viruses.
 When going to a gym, maintain six feet of distance from other people.
 Avoid sharing surfaces and items like weights.
 Sanitize your area before and after use.
 All gyms should have cleaning protocols and systems that they are able to detail to you that protect their users.
-Some gyms may check your temperature and general health before entering.
-All gyms are required to ask you for a vaccination certificate or a negative PCR test.

 Medium risk activities tend to be outdoors but with gatherings of people.
 When taking part in these you still need to wash your hands, avoid touching your face and stay six feet from other households.

 Avoid sharing food, toys and surfaces like seating even when you are outdoors.
 COVID-19 can be spread via contact with surfaces.